openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - The request contains more than one out of the following three options to communicate a requested credential: a `presentation_definition` parameter, a `presentation_definition_uri` parameter, or a scope value representing a Presentation Definition.
 - Requested Presentation Definition does not conform to the DIF PEv2 specification [@!DIF.PresentationExchange].
-- The AS does not support the `client_id_scheme` value passed in the authorization request.
+- The Wallet does not support the `client_id_scheme` value passed in the Authorization Request.
-- The scheme indicated by the request parameter `client_id_scheme` did not match the Client Identifier passed in the request or a constraint defined by a certain format was violated, e.g. an unsigned request was sent with `client_id_scheme` value `entity_id`.
+- The Client Identifier passed in the request did not belong to the Client Identifier scheme indicated in the Authorization Request, or requirements of a certain scheme was violated, for example an unsigned request was sent with Client Identifier scheme `entity_id`.

 `invalid_client`:

-- `client_metadata` or `client_metadata_uri` parameters defined in (#vp_token_request) are present, but the Wallet recognizes Client Identifier and knows metadata associated with it.
+- `client_metadata` or `client_metadata_uri` parameter defined in (#vp_token_request) is present, but the Wallet recognizes Client Identifier and knows metadata associated with it.
 - Verifier's pre-registered metadata has been found based on the Client Identifier, but `client_metadata` parameter is also present.

 Usage of `client_metadata` or `client_metadata_uri` parameters with `client_id` that the Wallet might be seeing for the first time is mutually exclusive with the registration mechanism where Self-Issued OP assigns `client_id` to the Verifier after receiving Verifier's metadata.